Spider Veins Overview

 An underlying circulatory disorder known as chronic venous insufficiency (vein disease) is the primary root cause of spider veins.

 The primary goal of leg veins is carrying blood up towards the heart, resisting the gravitational pull.
-This can be accomplished because of vein valves, flap-like components within the veins that act as one-way doors — they allow blood to flow towards the heart but prevent it from flowing back down.
+This can be accomplished because of vein valves, flap-like components within your veins that act as one-way doors — they allow blood to flow towards the heart but prevent it from flowing back down.

 Are there any symptoms of spider veins?